ICAST 2004: Bass Industry Trends & New

 Plano Molding Company

-Mike Guerra and Manny of Plano Molding Company.
-Plano's
+was great running into Mike Guerra and Manny of Plano Molding

-hard-cased 4-BY Rack Systems
+Company.
+Plano's hard-cased 4-BY Rack

-holds four 3700 series Pro-Latch Stow-Away utility boxes as its
+largest-sized 4-BY that holds four 3700 series Pro-Latch

-main storage component.
-Then there's an additional spacious bulk
+there's an additional spacious bulk storage bin integrated into

-storage bin integrated into the top of the 4-BY too.
-The 3700 is
+the top of the 4-BY too.
+The 3700 is the size utility box I find

-the size utility box I find works best for holding bass lures and
+works best for holding bass lures and bass tackle.
+How I best

-bass tackle.
-How I best plan to use the 4-BY is as my spare box I
+plan to use the 4-BY is as my spare box I take when I travel to

-take when I travel to tournaments or fishing destinations.
-This
+tournaments or fishing destinations.
+This would be for all the

-would be for all the spare line spools, tools, spare hooks, spare
+spare line spools, tools, spare hooks, spare terminal tackle,

-terminal tackle, colorants, spare scent and other spare back-up
+colorants, spare scent and other spare back-up items I pack when

-items I pack when I travel.
+I travel.
 I feel one 4-BY just may fit it all.

 By the way, the Pro-Latch utility boxes are truly great on